-Discover fun indoor activities in Northern Virginia, for adults and families, to escape the cold days of winter or a rainy day in the Washington DC region.
-Whether you’re dealing with last-minute school cancellations or looking for an adults-only escape, we’ve got ideas.
-These indoor activities in Northern Virginia deliver warm winter fun and a break from rainy days.
+Discover fun indoor activities in Northern Virginia, for adults and families, to escape winter's chill, spring rain, or humid summer day in the Washington DC region.
+Whether you're dealing with last-minute school cancellations or looking for an adults-only escape, we've got ideas.
+These indoor activities in Northern Virginia deliver warm winter fun and a break from hot and rainy days.

 When the days turn so very, very cold we can all get a little stir crazy.
 Too cold for a winter hike, too cold for a nature park, too cold to be outdoors.
 Yet chilly days and school cancellations often lead to cabin fever.
 We have to get out of the house!

 Whether you have kids along or not, these are some of our favorite places to visit in Northern Virginia in winter.
 These outings offer a change of scene and fun close to home.
 Choose from free indoor destinations or spend a little bit and sample new indoor things to do this winter.

 Free Indoor Activities in Northern Virginia

 Visit the Library

-We are lucky to have a robust network of libraries in Northen Virginia.
+We are lucky to have a robust network of libraries in Northern Virginia.
 Residents and visitors can visit: